 In order to recommend you the best free VPN services, we were not only looking for VPNs that claim to have leak protections as part of their free service, but we also tested them to confirm it.

 With that said, you can be sure that your VPN connection will be secure and immune to leaks.

 If you were wondering why everyone is constantly saying that free VPNs are a bad idea, there are a few reasons.

-As we have seen in these examples, free VPNs often come with limitations and drawbacks, such as bandwidth, a limited number of servers, inability to unblock geo-restricted content, and more.
+As we have seen in these examples, free VPNs often come with limitations and drawbacks, such as bandwidth, a limited number of free VPN servers, inability to unblock geo-restricted content, poor VPN software and more.

 While they may be suitable for some uses, the majority of your needs won't be covered.

-While all five providers listed above are reputable.
-Unfortunately, the ‘free’ VPN market is not as honest.
+While all six providers listed above are reputable.
+Unfortunately, the ‘free' VPN market is not as honest.

 There have been many free VPNs that were discovered to be incapable of protecting users from malware, at best, or that they were malicious themselves, at worst.

 Some examples include OkVPN, EasyVPN, SuperVPN, CrossVPN, Betternet, and more.